varun-2301/react-hooks/README.md

 # About:-
 This is a sample project where we tried to define the basic architecture for a React + Redux project using functional components and hooks.
+It also includes lazy loading, styled components, error boundaries, latest react router version (6), custom input validations.

 # Prequisites:-
 - Node